-Alabama and Clemson are frequent participants of the CFP and have typically covered their point spread, as those two teams are 7-3 against the spread in the semifinals (when not facing each other).
-The Over is also 6-8 in the 14 matchups so far, with five games failing to score 40 total points.
+Alabama and Clemson are frequent participants of the CFP and have typically covered their point spread, as those two teams are 8-3 against the spread in the semifinals (when not facing each other).
+The Over is also 7-9 in the 16 matchups so far, with six games failing to score 40 total points.

 Finally, no preseason AP No. 1 team has won a CFP National Championship since its inception.